What’s included in a smart home system?

 Smart door locks

-Smart door locks let you gain entrance into your home without the use of a physical key.
-Depending on the type of smart locks you have, you might be able to open them using your smartphone, a key code, or even your fingerprints.
+Smart door locks let you get into your home without the use of a physical key.
+Depending on the type of smart locks you have, you might be able to open them using your smartphone, a keypad, or even your fingerprints.
 You can also access your smart locks remotely if you want to lock or unlock your doors while you’re on the go.

 Kwikset Smart Locks from Vivint take security a step further.
 They let you assign unique access codes to housesitters, visitors, and anyone else who needs to enter your home.
 You’ll get a notification on your smartphone whenever someone uses one of your codes to enter your house.
 That way, you know exactly who’s coming into your home and when.